ethan-y-tang/mlp-hack/README.md

 ## 📢 Disclaimer

 This script is for educational and personal use only.
 Use responsibly and respect the terms of service of Heritage Chinese.
-I am never held responsible for any type of trouble or punishment you get into by using this code.
+I am not responsible for any trouble or punishment you may encounter by using this code.

 ---